 Parameter is shortened to Param (.param is legal in IBIS-ISS) to differentiate it further from Parameters in the multi-lingual syntax (Parameter has several meanings in IBIS and the Algorithmic Modeling Interface.)

 File_names are not quoted, to be consistent with Corner in the multi-lingual syntax.

-For File_TS, all columns typ, min, and max are entered (or NA for either or both min and max) to follow the corner syntax convention used for most IBIS keywords and subparameters.
-The typ entry is required, and the typ entry value is used by the EDA tool for any NA entry.
-The same typ, min, max convention is used for the subparameter Param.
+Multiple file names for corners are not supported here, however.

 Entries for strings in Param are surrounded by double quotes to be consistent with string_literal Parameters in the multi-lingual syntax (or where the AMI string_literal parameter surrounded by double quotes is passed into the multi-lingual Parameters reference).
 The EDA tool needs to convert string_literals into the parameter string syntax in IBIS-ISS.

 Interaction of Param entries was not discussed.
 For example, for a transmission line, TD and Z0 could each have max and min entries, but the EDA tool could make available combinations of min/min, min/max, max/min or max/max for any corner.
 Due to parameter interactions, some mixing of corner combinations might not be realistic.
 (E.g., Z0min or Z0max might not correlate with TDmin or TDmax values, where TDmin=sqrt(LminCmin), Z0min=sqrt(Lmin/Cmax), etc.).